Nick Kurtz: Professional career

+Athletics

+2024: Draft and minor leagues

 Kurtz was a top prospect entering the 2024 Major League Baseball draft; the Oakland Athletics selected him in the first round, with the fourth overall selection.
-On July 22, 2024, Kurtz signed with Oakland, receving a $7 million signing bonus.
+On July 22, 2024, Kurtz signed with Oakland, receiving a $7 million signing bonus.
 He split his first professional season between the Single-A Stockton Ports and Double-A Midland RockHounds.
 Kurtz was assigned to the Triple-A Las Vegas Aviators to begin the 2025 season.

+2025: Rookie of the year

 On April 21, 2025, Kurtz was promoted to the major leagues for the first time, after just 32 total games in the minor leagues.
 He made his MLB debut two days later against the Texas Rangers, where he went 1-for-4 with an RBI single.
 On May 13, Kurtz hit his first career home run off of J. P. Feyereisen of the Los Angeles Dodgers.
 On June 16, Kurtz hit a two-run walk-off home run off Bryan Abreu of the Houston Astros to give the A's a 3–1 victory.
 It was the first walk-off home run of Kurtz’s Major League career, at a Statcast-projected 447-foot, making it the longest walk-off homer by an A’s player since Statcast began tracking in 2015.

 On July 25, 2025, Kurtz became the first rookie in MLB history and the first Athletics player to hit four home runs in a game, overall getting six hits in six ABs for the game.
 The other two hits were a double and a single, thus tying Shawn Green's 23-year-old MLB record for total bases in a game with 19.
 The home runs came off of four different Houston Astros pitchers, including position player Cooper Hummel, in a 15–3 Athletics victory.
-Kurtz was named the American League Player of the Month for July after hitting .395/.480/.953 for the month, with 24 runs, 11 home runs, and 27 RBIs.
+Kurtz was named the American League Player of the Month for July after hitting .395/.480/.953 for the month, with 24 runs, 11 home runs, and 27 RBI.
 He was the first Athletic to win Player of the Month since Josh Donaldson in September 2013.
-On September 13, Kurtz hit a 493 foot grand slam off of Scott Barlow of the Cincinnati Reds which is both the longest homer ever by an Athletics hitter since Statcast was introduced in 2015 and tied with the longest homer in 2 years with Shohei Ohtani.
+On September 13, Kurtz hit a 493 foot grand slam off of Scott Barlow of the Cincinnati Reds which was both the longest homer ever by an Athletics hitter since Statcast was introduced in 2015 and tied with the longest homer in two years with Shohei Ohtani.

 Kurtz was named AL Rookie of the Year in 2025.